 We recognize that many institutions are working to increase access and affordability.
-And yet, inequality and underrepresentation still exist-so we must do more.
+And yet, inequality and underrepresentation still exist - so we must do more.

+admitting, supporting, and graduating outstanding low-income students.
+The 2016 Cooke Prize recipient was Amherst College.
+The four other 2016 finalists were: Davidson College, Pomona College, Rice University, and Stanford University.
+We also draw on recommendations from staff at selective institutions that have made increasing access for low-income students a priority, including Allegheny College, Centre College, Brandeis University, Franklin and Marshall College, Grinnell College, Northwestern University, St. Lawrence University, University of California-Berkeley, Vassar College, Wesleyan University, Williams College, and Yale University.
+All of these schools have demonstrated a strong commitment to increasing the socioeconomic diversity of their student bodies.
 Input from institutions is balanced with two additional data sources.
 We gathered recommendations from representatives of college access organizations (Appendix A, page 51).
 And we surveyed 2,500 high-achieving high school seniors from low-income backgrounds who applied for the Cooke College Scholarship (Appendix B, page 51, for methodology and sample details).